A Reciprocal Theorem for Finite Deformations in Incompressible Bodies: The Theorem and its Applications

 \textbf{Constitutive assumptions. }We restrict our attention to a broad class of incompressible bodies whose constitutive response can be described by a Helmholtz free energy function (per unit referential volume)\footnote{Note that restrictions on the specific form of $\psi(\mathbf{F})$, to ensure frame indifference, can be found in \cite{anand2020continuum}.
 Here we use the general representation for its concise mathematical form. }, $\psi(\mathbf{F})$.
 We denote the constant mass density by $\rho$, which implies $\det(\mathbf{F})=1$.
-Accordingly, the Cauchy stress tensor field takes the general form \cite{anand2020continuum} where the \textit{hydrostatic pressure} field - $q\mathbf{}(\mathbf{x},t)$ arises as a response to the incompressibility constraint and is constitutively indeterminate, and $\boldsymbol{\hat\sigma}(\mathbf{F})$ is determined by the deformation gradient. \textbf{Auxiliary problem. }Next, consider an \textit{imaginary body}, $\mathcal{B}^{*}$, that is identical to $\mathcal{B}$ and occupies the same region $\mathcal{R}^{\rm R}$ in the reference configuration\footnote{Throughout the manuscript will use the superimposed $(\ )^{\rm *}$, to denote quantities in the imaginary body of the auxiliary problem.}.
-It is subjected to the same body force $\mathbf{b}$ and identical displacement boundary condition, but to an alternate boundary traction, that can be expressed as\footnote{\Cref{t*} is to be read as $\mathbf{\bar t}^*(\nten{x}_b^*,t)=\mathbf{\bar t}(\nten{x}_b^*,t)+p\mathbf{n}^*(\nten{x}_b^*,t)$ where $\mathbf{\bar t}$ is the same traction loading function of the actual boundary value problem.
-If $\nten{X}_{\nten{t}_{\rm{all}}}$ is the collection of material points assosciated with the boundary $\partial\mathcal{R}_{ \nten{t}_{\rm{all}}}$ defined by $\nten{x}_{\nten{t}_{\rm{all}}}= \nten{x} (\nten{X}_{\nten{t}_{\rm{all}}},t)$, the boundary $\partial\mathcal{R}^*_{ \nten{t}_{\rm{all}}}$ is defined by the collection of spatial points defined by $\nten{x}^*_{\nten{t}_{\rm{all}}}= \nten{x}^* (\nten{X}_{\nten{t}_{\rm{all}}},t)$.} where the constant $p$ can be thought of as an additional, externally applied, \textit{hydrostatic pressure}.
+Accordingly, the Cauchy stress tensor field takes the general form \cite{anand2020continuum} where the \textit{hydrostatic pressure} field - $q\mathbf{}(\mathbf{X},t)$ arises as a response to the incompressibility constraint and is constitutively indeterminate, and $\boldsymbol{\hat\sigma}(\mathbf{F})$ is determined by the deformation gradient. \textbf{Auxiliary problem. }Next, consider an \textit{imaginary body}, $\mathcal{B}^{*}$, that is identical to $\mathcal{B}$ and occupies the same region $\mathcal{R}^{\rm R}$ in the reference configuration\footnote{Throughout the manuscript will use the superimposed $(\ )^{\rm *}$, to denote quantities in the imaginary body of the auxiliary problem.}.
+It is subjected to the same body force $\mathbf{b}$ and identical displacement boundary condition, but to an alternate boundary traction, that can be expressed as where the constant $p$ can be thought of as an additional, externally applied, \textit{hydrostatic pressure}.
 Note that in \cref{t*}, on the boundaries with mixed boundary conditions the extra pressure component is added to the prescribed traction $\mathbf{\bar t}^*$ only along the directions in which the traction $\mathbf{\bar t}$ is prescribed (see \cref{ti}).
 Provided the above kinematic description of the general problem setting and the restrictions on the constitutive response, we can now write our theorem as follows:

 \textbf{Theorem:}

 \textit{The displacement field $\mathbf{x}$, associated with the boundary traction $\mathbf{\bar t}$, is identical to the displacement field $\mathbf{x^{*}}$, associated with the boundary traction $\mathbf{\bar t^{*}}$}.